vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/gpu-operator/gpu-operator.md

 ## Before you start

 1. [Connect](/en/computing/gpu/connect) the Cloud GPU service if it is not connected yet.
-1. [Create a cluster](/en/kubernetes/k8s/instructions/create-cluster) with GPU if such a cluster has not been created yet.
+1. [Create](/en/kubernetes/k8s/instructions/create-cluster) a cluster with GPU if not done so already.
 Specify the following parameters:

    - Select a network with Internet access.
    - Leave the **Assign external IP** option enabled.